groupvine/gv-doc/2-members/1_2-membersAdd.md

 Note

-* Uploading an empty cell for "Role" will remove the member from the account, and similarly for sub-groups and their sub-group column.
+* When using the default "Add" mode, uploading an empty cell for the Role column will cause that row to be ignored.
+If using the "Modify" mode, an empty Role cell will cause the member to be removed from the account, and similarly for sub-groups and their sub-group column.

 </span> <!-- sub g4s -->